Client: Bloomberg Public Art

 Completion date: 2021

-wood pallets, styrofoam, live mealworms
+Aluminum, wood, mycelium, wood pallets, planters, local flora, styrofoam, live mealworms

 The Bio-Informatic Digester is a living machine that utilizes mealworms (Tenebrio molitor) to eat Styrofoam packaging e-waste.
 Styrofoam refuse is thought to be non-biodegradable as it is extruded from synthetic aromatic hydrocarbon monomer styrene (PS).
 However, mealworms have the uncanny ability to reduce and mineralize the polystyrene into a perfectly safe compostable mulch for gardening.
 At the project base, the transparent tesseract cube showcases mealworms devouring community donated Styrofoam.
 On the top of the cube, mycelium panels reveal a graph that compares the natural erosion times of various common waste materials.
 The public can visually see how incredibly long it takes for most discarded synthetic waste items to degrade within an environmental context.
 This project demonstrates a new method of regenerative biologically-driven upcycling that contributes to increased urban biodiversity.
 Furthermore, the project maximizes the often-unseen beneficial behavior of insects.

 By manifesting ecological routines into a visible spectacle this becomes a utilitarian mechanism for building awareness and communicating organically healthier societies.
 Instead of burying in landfills or hiding urban metabolic infrastructure, reversing its presence becomes a desire.
 This system shows nature as an aestheticized and functional event in its myriad of forms.
 It will offer the public the capacity to see waste, energy, and agricultural systems in flux – highlighting their value and immediacy.
 It is entirely orderless and easy to manage, as mealworms are commonly produced for livestock across the globe.